mrinnetmaki/chrome-uploader/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 When creating a request, please fill in parts 1 and 2 with as much information as possible.
+A good description is most important for us.
+Fields in the part 2 can also be filled when analyzing the issue.

 ### 1. Description
 [Write the description here…]